imkeithyeet/hangman/README.md

-# hangman with React TypeScript and Vite.JS
+# Hangman with React TypeScript and Vite.JS